romero126/PSAdmin/Docs/PSAdmin.md

 ## The Configuration File

-The Database file is a flat XML that sets up a ConnectionString to a SQLite Database
+The Config file is a simple XML that sets up a ConnectionString to a SQLite Database

 Example:
 DBConfig.xml
 ```sh